XingLLiu/XingLLiu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student of Statistics at Imperial College London.
-My research interests lie in Monte Carlo methods and statistical machine learning.
+I am a PhD student of Statistics at Imperial College London on the [EPSRC CDT in Modern Statistics and Statistical Machine Learning at Imperial and Oxford](https://statml.io/), supervised by [Din-Houn Lau](http://wwwf.imperial.ac.uk/~fdl06/) and [Axel Gandy](https://wwwf.imperial.ac.uk/~agandy/).
+My research interests lie in Monte Carlo methods, tree-based models and statistical machine learning.

 ## Education
 :mortar_board: MASt (Part III) in Mathematical Statistics, 2020, <span style="color:grey">some University of Cambridge text</span> \